Somac/beerdb/README.md

 WORK IN PROGRESS - http://beerdb-hobbyproject.rhcloud.com/

-CRUD application where you can post beers to database and rate them as an registered user.
+CRUD application where you can post beers to database and rate them (coming.. ) as an registered user.
 Unregistered users can browse beers and ratings.
 So much wow.
 Free-time project for the fun.